-Between June 30, 2018, and July 1, 2023, an insurer would not be able to issue or renew automobile insurance policy in Michigan unless the insurer's filed PIP premium rates for policies with a PIP coverage limit were approved by the director in the above manner.
+Between June 30, 2018, and July 1, 2023, an insurer would not be able to issue or renew an automobile insurance policy in Michigan unless the insurer's PIP premium rates were approved by the director in the above manner.
 Finally, the bill would stipulate that the PIP premium or premium rate does include the MCCA assessment.